Dimer algebras, ghor algebras, and cyclic contractions: Introduction

 \section{Introduction}

 Let $k$ be an algebraically closed field.
-A dimer quiver $Q$ is a quiver that embeds into a compact surface $M$ such that each connected component of $M \setminus Q$ is simply connected and bounded by an oriented cycle, called a unit cycle.
-A perfect matching $D$ of $Q$ is a subset of arrows such that each unit cycle contains precisely one arrow in $D$.
-We will often assume that $Q$ is \textit{nondegenerate}, that is, each arrow is contained in at least one perfect matching.
+A dimer quiver $Q$ is a quiver that embeds in a compact surface $\Sigma$ such that each connected component of $\Sigma \setminus Q$ is simply connected and bounded by an oriented cycle, called a unit cycle.
+A perfect matching $x$ of $Q$ is a subset of arrows such that each unit cycle contains precisely one arrow in $x$.
+We will often assume that $Q$ is nondegenerate, that is, each arrow is contained in at least one perfect matching.
 One can imagine associating a different color to each perfect matching, and coloring each arrow $a$ by all the perfect matchings that contain $a$.
-In this article we introduce the \textit{homotopy algebra} of $Q$, which is a quotient of the path algebra $kQ$ where paths with coincident heads and coincident tails are deemed equal if they have the same coloring.
+In this article we introduce the \textit{ghor algebra} of $Q$, which is a quotient of the path algebra $kQ$ where paths with coincident heads and coincident tails are deemed equal if they have the same coloring.

-To be more precise, denote by $\mathcal{P}$ the set of perfect matchings of $Q$, and by $n := |Q_0|$ the number of vertices of $Q$.
+More precisely, let $\mathcal{P}$ be the set of perfect matchings of $Q$, and let $n := |Q_0|$ be the number of vertices of $Q$.
 Consider the algebra homomorphism from $kQ$ to the $n \times n$ matrix ring over the polynomial ring generated by $\mathcal{P}$,

 defined on the vertices $e_i \in Q_0$ and arrows $a \in Q_1$ by